You may not realise it, but there will be laws about whether or not you can keep back yard chickens wherever you live.

 What's the problem?

 Most of it is poor information and lack of knowledge.
-The same problem which arises in other places about the noise of crowing roosters waking everyone from their beds at 4 in the morning is, of course, part of the problem, and not everyone understands that you don't need a rooster to have eggs.
+The same problem about the noise of crowing roosters is, of course, part of the problem.
+Not everyone understands that you don't need a rooster to have freshly laid eggs.

 What to do?